-Ongoing freight development activities are focused on improving the efficiency of intermodal connectors and educating MoDOT employees on highway challenges to the freight industry that can be resolved through maintenance and construction efforts.
+Ongoing freight development activities are focused on improving the efficiency of intermodal connectors, identifying transportation bottlenecks in supply chains in Southwest Missouri foreign trade zone, and educating MoDOT employees on highway challenges to the freight industry that can be resolved through maintenance and construction efforts.
 With static transportation funding and increasing costs, MoDOT's ability to adequately address transportation needs long term is unlikely.

-Commercial motor carrier contributions to the state road fund-12b New!
+Commercial motor carrier contributions to the state road fund-12b (New!)